krother/pandas_go_to_space/edit_columns/README.rst

    **Planetary Descent**

-   Todays mission is to examine the vegetation of a newly discovered **class M planet**.
+   Finally you decide to land on the planet of the mysterious penguins.
-   Because your ship is not equipped with teleportation, your researchers will have to take a shuttle to the surface.
+   Because your ship is not equipped with teleportation, your delegation will have to take a shuttle to the surface.
    Your job is to bring them down safely.

-   * Currently, your ship (and the shuttle) is orbiting in an altitude of **500km**.
+   * Currently, your ship (and the shuttle) is orbiting in an altitude of **1000 km**.
-   * Once the shuttle leaves orbit, the planets gravity accelerates the shuttle constantly by :math:`9.81 \frac{m}{s^2}`.
+   * Once the shuttle leaves orbit, the planets gravity accelerates the shuttle constantly by :math:`10.00 \frac{m}{s^2}`.
-   * At an arbitrary moment, the shuttle can **activate its thrusters**.
-The thrusters thrust with an acceleration of :math:`10.0-100.0\frac{m}{s^2}`.
+   * At any moment, you can **activate the thrusters** with an acceleration of :math:`10.0-100.0\frac{m}{s^2}`.
-   * You cannot deactivate the thrusters or change their strength (this produces a lot of cleanup work and is reserved for emergencies).
-   * To reach your destination on the surface, you want to reach the surface within **1500 seconds**.

-   When should you activate the thrusters and how strong should they be?
+   * You can change the strength of the thrusters or deactivate them
+   * Reach an altitude **and** speed of exactly 0 to safely land on the surface.

-   Let's simulate the landing to find out!
+   Let's simulate the landing to find a good timing for activating the thrusters.

 ----